samson84/tarock-sheet/README.md

 # TODO
 - [.]
 Milesteone 1
-  - [x] correct klopiczky and self calling calulation
-  - [x] correct new contracts added as loose by taker instead of unknown
-  - [x] add a party base score
-  - [ ] do not delete the contracts, if the previous party score type was party / show the contracts only if, the party is selected
+  - [ ] Better player and scores handling, create one component
     - [ ] add starter scores to the players
-  - [x] add title for the app, fill metadata in manifest.json + index.html
-  - [x] switch off the silent and win, if the party is reset-ed
+  - [ ] save the games locally
   - [ ] add clear scores, do not clear the players
-  - [ ] save the games locally
-  - [x] save the scores only if the proper number of players selected
+  - [ ] do not delete the contracts, if the previous party score type was party / show the contracts only if, the party is selected
   - [ ] usability
     - [ ] new contracts on the top of the ContractsTable
     - [x] ContractTable: when a contract silent, show visually that the contra does not take into account.